liinaanette/homework/README.md

 - TESTS.
 I did not have time to add tests, but I would definitely add some, especially for filtering and creating orders.
 - Migrations.
 I did not have time to add migrations to database but that would be one of the first things in a real development team to learn.
 - Indexes.
 I would add indexes with a migration: GIN index for the description filtering and probably b-tree index for country column.
 - For the human-readable and non-guessable unique id, I just added an uuid field.
-If this is not readable enough, I would maybe shorten it or try to make 3 word hashes (like https://what3words.com).
+If this is not readable enough, I would maybe shorten it or try to make 3 word identifiers (like https://what3words.com).
 - I would also add packages to get countries and currency codes, so that user could select from a dropdown to not have any typos.
 - I would also add a detailed view for the order data: I would like to show less data in the table and then have a detailed view as well.